KodiStudios/alki/Content/typescript/foreach.md

 cities.push("Seattle");

 for (let city of cities) {
   console.log(city);
 }
 ```

-For..in is a specialized foreach loop used to list all properties of object, including interited
+For..in is a specialized foreach loop used to list all properties of object, including inherited.

-References:
+## References

 <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for...of>